js-dxtools/webpack-validator/CONTRIBUTING.md

 3. `$ npm run validate` to validate you've got it working
 4. Create a branch for your PR

+### Testing workflow
+Have a look at `test/README.md` to see how testing works.
+Run `npm run watch:test` while developing.
+Have fun! :)

 ## Editor setup

 Please install [editorconfig plugin](http://editorconfig.org/#download) for your preferred editor.